-Montana State Fire Marshal Allen Lorenz said that misused fireworks caused two deaths in Montana last year.
+Montana State Fire Marshal Dirk Johnson said that 32 people are treated in Montana hospitals with firework-related injuries around the 4th of July every year.
 Nationally, fireworks have caused millions of dollars in property loss and thousands of injuries and deaths.

-“The safest way to enjoy fireworks is to attend a public fireworks display and let the professionals handle the explosives,” Lorenz said.
+“The safest way to enjoy fireworks is to attend a public fireworks display and let the professionals handle the explosives,” Johnson said.

-But if consumers do plan to shoot off their own fireworks, Lorenz reminds Montanans to pay particular attention to these safety tips:
+But if consumers do plan to shoot off their own fireworks, Johnson reminds Montanans to pay particular attention to these safety tips:

 - Purchase fireworks only from licensed and approved dealers.

 - Read and follow the directions on fireworks packages.

 - Make sure adults supervise all use of fireworks.
 Young children should not play with fireworks.
 Even sparklers can cause serious burns.